movebit/move/language/move-analyzer/fmt.md

 ~~~
 This will make things below ugly.

-* Ast Definition.
+* AST Definition.
-* parse AST.
+* Parse AST.
-* all routine that accept AST.
+* All routine that accept AST.

 In general We need keep a `Vec<Comment>` in every AST structure.